cost of delaying software refactoring pre-exit

 What Most Defense Tech Companies Get Wrong About Refactoring

 Most defense tech companies view refactoring as a pure cost center, a necessary evil to be delayed as long as possible.
-They don't see it as a strategic investment in risk reduction and valuation boosting.
-Or worse, they delegate these complex projects to junior teams who lack the deep architectural understanding needed for high-stakes legacy systems.
-I've found that this approach only kicks the can down the road, making the problem exponentially worse.
-What you need isn't just a code cleanup.
-It's a complete architectural overhaul led by someone who understands the stakes.
+They don't see it as a strategic investment in risk reduction, compliance assurance, and valuation boosting.
+This misconception often stems from a lack of understanding of the compounding interest of technical debt and its direct impact on security and future growth.
+Or worse, they delegate these complex projects to junior teams who lack the deep architectural understanding, security expertise, and experience with high-stakes legacy systems required for defense-grade refactoring.
+I've found that this approach only kicks the can down the road, leading to superficial fixes that fail to address root causes, making the problem exponentially worse and more expensive in the long run.
+What you need isn't just a code cleanup; it's a complete architectural overhaul, a strategic re-engineering led by someone who understands the unique stakes of defense technology, from CMMC 2.0 compliance to the intricacies of on-premise secure AI deployment.

 Key Takeaway